MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 description: This section describes how to perform basic debugging tasks using the WinDbg preview debugger.
 ---

+> [!NOTE]
-![Important note - This information in this topic is preliminary.
-Updated information will be provided in a later release of the documentation.
+> The information in this topic is preliminary.
+Updated information will be provided in a later release of the documentaion.
-](images/windbgx-prelim-important-note.png)
+>

 # Debugging Using WinDbg Preview